Tiffany A. Christian

 M.F.A., Creative Writing, Chapman University

-Tiffany is teaching W St 101, Gender and Power: Introduction to Women's Studies, in spring 2014.
-She has previously taught W St 101/200 and CES 260, Race and Racism in U.S. Popular Culture.
+Tiffany has taught W St 101/200, Gender and Power: Introduction to Women's Studies; W St 338, Women and Popular Culture; and CES 260, Race and Racism in U.S. Popular Culture.

 Her primary research interest is apocalypse culture, specifically the manifestations of apocalypse as "lore" in popular culture, the worshipping of the "primitive," and community building around survival/disaster preparedness.
 Other interests include cyber studies, vernacular religion, gaming culture and the LGBTQ community, women and "geek" culture, and cinema studies.